AnimeThemes/animethemes-server/README.md

 If we want to enable video streams, we need to set the `App\Features\AllowVideoStreams` value on DB to `true`.
 We recommend setting up a local archive for the `videos_local` disk.

-If we want to enable discord notifications, we need to set the `allow_discord_notifications` value on DB to `true`.
-We will need to configure a [Queue](/AnimeThemes/animethemes-server/wiki/Configuration#queue) to process the dispatched events through a worker.
-Finally, we will need to create a [Discord application](https://discord.com/developers/applications) and register it `config/services.php`.

 ## Users

 ```sh